Master of Science in

 - Requires a final 3 hour special problems research project with an oral presentation and examination by a graduate faculty committee

-- The 3-year completion period could be shortened; consult your academic advisor
+- The 3-year completion period could be shortened; consult your academic adviser

 - This program does not accept international students who live outside the United States.

-Detailed admission requirements and information can be found on the Master of Science in Food Safety program website
+- Detailed admission requirements and information can be found on the department website

-All admission materials must be submitted by the deadlines: April 1 and Nov.
-1.
+- All admission materials must be submitted by the application deadlines.